 Search Engine Optimization

-ClickFunnels has more SEO options than one might expect from a landing page software.
+ClickFunnels has more SEO options than one might expect from a landing page builder.
 Since I am using this for paid advertising campaigns, I did not expect much in the way of SEO features.
 I was surprised to find that I could at least edit SEO metadata.
 But, it is still limiting compared to what I could achieve on WordPress.
 The Yoast SEO plug-in provides a more comprehensive toolset, and with some SEO know-how, you can achieve a lot of best practices using Yoast.

 The time factor was not trivial to me.
 I do not want to spend a lot of my day dealing with technical issues when I could be working on projects.
 Then again, if I don’t get the tech right then I won’t have any clients to work in the first place.